Tandhjulet/Tandhjulet/README.md

 ###

-<h4 align="left">I have a lot of different interests, but currently im working on:</h4>
+<h4 align="left">I have a lot of different interests, but some of my favorite (projects) are:</h4>

   - <a href="https://lectimate.com/" target="_blank">Lectimate</a>: A subscription-based, <i>(soon-to-be)</i> cross-platform app, made for students using the danish school administration system Lectio.
 The app displays your schedule/calendar, absence, messages, id/study card and much more.
   - <a href="https://github.com/Tandhjulet/Tandeva" target="_blank">Tandeva</a>: A passion/educational project for a very simple (and pretty inefficient) programming language made in Java.
 Currently it's unsuited for production.
+  - <a href="https://github.com/Tandhjulet/Bit-Calculator" target="_blank">Bit Calculator</a>: A calculator that uses bit manipulation to perform calculations.
+Although not very performant compared to regular arithmetic operations, I still found the project very educational.

 <hr />